In this post I discuss some aspects of the design of the headstock of my upright bass.

 There is another dimension to cnc machines I would like to promote.
 Previously I mentioned the experience of flow.
 I would like to incorporate this state of mind in the processes in my workplace.
 Luckily, I get a similar state of mind when watching my cnc machine carve out a piece I designed myself.
 It is like witnessing a live performance.
 I set up the chain of events in the program.
 The program unwinds; pressing ENTER kicks the first domino stone, leading to a slow but inevitable reveal.

-The deeper concept here, is that there is a clear separation of information, ground material, energy and the machine.
-It might seem grotesque but bear with me; ever since the birth of the universe, matter, information and energy have been spreading out.
-An endless chain of cause and effect.
+The deeper concept here, is that there is a clear separation of information (the cnc program), ground material (maple), energy (electricity) and the tool (the CNC machine).
+It might seem grotesque but bear with me; ever since the birth of the universe, matter, information and energy have been spreading out in an ever ongoing chain of cause and effect.
 Interacting, arranging and rearranging into different compositions, to after 13 billion years finally meet in my workshop (of all places).
-Some of it enters as electricity via the wall outlet; some of it comes as the chunk of maple I carried in myself; there is the cnc machine and… there is this package of information; the program I wrote to harness electricity, cnc machine and maple to form the headstock.
+Some of it enters as electricity via the wall outlet; some of it comes as the block of maple I carried in myself; there is the CNC machine and… there is this package of information; the program I wrote to harness electricity, cnc machine and maple to form the headstock.

-BTW, a major principle here is, that apparently, the program makes this particular chain of events that produces the headstock, the path of least impedance; it happens because the program impedes other possibilities.
+A major principle here is, that apparently, the program makes this particular chain of events that produces the headstock, the path of least impedance; it happens because the program is a set of boundary conditions, it impedes other possibilities.

 Designing and making a headstock with a 3-axis cnc machine is not for beginners.
-Even though I thought I had over the years gained quite a good insight in – and feel for – what the limits of wood and tools were, still I sacrificed some mill flutes and pieces of maple while trying to find the optimal program and workflow for this headstock; how to get these very narrow tracks inside the scroll so deep without jittering the tool tip or without clogging the track with wood shavings and breaking the mill flute; how to precisely clamp in the workpiece in the cnc machine to mill the other side(s) in slightly tilted angles; this requires a lot of expertise, not to mention trial and error.
+Even though I thought I had over the years gained quite a good insight in – and feel for – what the limits of wood and tools were, I still sacrificed an unreasonable amount of mill flutes and pieces of maple while trying to find the optimal program and workflow for this headstock.
+Challenges like how to get these very narrow tracks inside the scroll so deep without jittering the tool tip or without clogging the track with wood shavings and breaking the mill flute; how to precisely clamp in the workpiece in the cnc machine to mill the other side(s) in slightly tilted angles; this requires a lot of expertise, not to mention trial and error.

-I hope that by reading this article, you have come to appreciate and understand my choice for cnc machining the headstock, and understand its benefitial role in the workshop; they excell at repetitive work where precise dimensions are paramount, I find it a welcome innovation.
+I hope that by reading this article, you have come to appreciate and understand my choice for cnc machining the headstock, and understand the benefitial role of cnc machines in the workshop; they excell at repetitive work where precise dimensions are paramount, I find it a welcome innovation.